TouK/nussknacker-helm/src/README.md

 By default, the chart runs Nussknacker which is configured to deploy scenarios on Flink (either installed directly by the chart, or external one).

-It is also possible to run Nussknacker in lite-streaming mode:
+It is also possible to run Nussknacker in streaming-lite mode:
 `nussknacker:
    mode: streaming-lite
  flink: